thebearmay/hubitat/heHa/README.md

   •	Failover App on the spare hub does a periodic (configurable) ping of the production hub.
   •	If the production hub fails to respond X (configurable) times:
-    •	Failover app sends shutdown command to production (in case it is up and can’t respond)
+\t•	Failover app sends shutdown command to production (in case it is up and can’t respond)
     •	Failover turns on the Zigbee and Zwave radio on the spare hub
     •	Failover turns on all disabled apps